 . . .

 This list only covers a fraction of the street art you might find in our nation’s capital.
-New murals and artistic forms of expression are popping up in Washington DC every week.
+Like the street art of Chicago and the murals of Miami, artistic forms of expression are popping up in Washington DC every week.

 Have you had the chance to visit some of Washington DC’s popular street art?
 Which are your favorites?